Actively Recruiting

 - Participation in another clinical research study

-- Pregnant or breastfeeding women or women without effective contraception
+- Pregnant or breastfeeding women, or women of childbearing age without effective contraception

-- Persons with enhanced protection under French national law
+- Persons with enhanced protection under French law

 - Persons under psychiatric care unable to give consent